orne-dev/java-config/src/site/markdown/spring.md

 `Environment` and registers all `Config` beans found on the Spring context as additional configurations.

-This means that when a `Config` instance is requested the default, environment based, `Config` instance is used, unless a more specific `Config` type is requested through the `PreferredConfig` annotation.
+This means that when a `Config` instance is requested the default `Environment` based `Config` instance is used, unless a more specific `Config` type is requested through the `PreferredConfig` annotation.

 When additional `Config` beans are registered, they are mapped to the